ScreenPyHQ/screenpy/docs/topics/actions.rst

 Actions
 =======

-Actions are the things that an |Actor| can do, using their :ref:`abilities`.
+Actions are the things that :ref:`actors` can do, using their :ref:`abilities`.
+They are the mechanism
+through which your actors
+interact with your application.

 Using Actions
 -------------

-Actions can be used pretty much anywhere.
-They will typically be used to create :ref:`tasks` or move around in your :ref:`features`.
+Your actors will use actions
+during the `Arrange and Act parts <https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019#write-your-tests>`_ of your tests.
 Here is an example of using the |Click| action::

     from screenpy.actions import Click